Explore 25+ Best Rooftop Bars DC for Amazing Views

 Planning a Trip to Washington, D.C.?
 Don’t Forget Travel Insurance!

 Whether you are traveling domestically or coming from an international destination, travel insurance is a must for anyone coming to Washington, D.C.
 You will be exploring both inside and outdoors; hiking may even happen if you get adventurous.
 You could find yourself on a Segway or bike tour.
 The city is highly populated and accidents and crime do happen.
-This is not to scare you, but to prepare you for what could occur when you are checking out the free museums, exploring neighborhoods, finding the best food and learning about the local street art.
+This is not to scare you but to prepare you for what could occur when you are checking out the free museums, exploring neighborhoods, finding the best food, and learning about the local street art.
 Should something happen, travel insurance has you covered.

 We recommend and use Allianz Travel insurance.
 Our family is covered under a household plan, but their individual plans are just as robust if you are a solo traveler or a couple looking to get away.
 I’ve been a customer for more than five years and have always been in good hands with the Allianz team.